Trump Fires FBI Director James Comey

 So, how many in the White House were under indictment for Treason, then?

-Employees fired by Trump: (Score:2)
+Employees fired by Trump: (Score:5, Insightful)

 Employees fired by Trump: